 Whales, dolphins, seabirds, sunshine:

-What a day at sea!
+What a wonderful morning at sea

 And to top it off, a flying Common Dolphin

 and 26 Blue Whales and 2 Fin Whales total!